go-leap/fs/readme.md

 func EnsureDir(dirPath string) (err error)
 ```
 EnsureDir attempts to create the directory `dirPath` if it does not yet exist.
+Since the introduction of `os.MkdirAll`, it is equivalent to that with
+`CreateModePerm`.

 #### func  IsAnyFileInDirNewerThanTheOldestOf